 Owned by Binance, it’s another of the most popular wallets on the market.
 Being mobile-only, it has one of the best interfaces for newcomers to the NFT world.
 It supports multiple blockchains, although it is more biased toward Binance smart chain tokens.

 It also includes a browser for DApps to search for NFT marketplaces and a built-in exchange feature that allows people to swap currencies easily.

 Its biggest advantage over Metamask is that they support over 70 different blockchains.
 Math wallet has a mobile, desktop, and mobile version that syncs across devices.
-It also has integration with some hardware wallets as well and allows you to create multiple addresses.
+It also integrates with some hardware wallets and allows you to create multiple addresses.

-It has lots of features that Metamask offers, too (like DApp browser, swap currency, and stacking).
-Still, a common complaint that Math receives is the lackluster support service it has.
+It has many features that Metamask offers, too (like DApp browser, swap currency, and stacking).
+Still, a common complaint that Math receives is its lackluster support service.

 Coinbase is an officialized marketplace to exchange cryptocurrency based in San Francisco.
 This provides the entity with trust and credibility around the globe.
 Although, it means that it has to follow the US government regulations.